jukefr/fyle/docs/guide/Contributing.md

 every folder for every service, so every tool.
 It builds an image tagged with the service name and the format.

+It will also automatically generate a `cli.sh` in `futils/cli` with every tool inside it.
+This should be done on every new tag (release).

 Here are the commands that the script supports :
 ```bash
 $ ./build.sh